eliaferrarii/ha-zoho-calendar/README.md

-Detailed Zoho configuration (client ID, secret, refresh token, app names, forms, reports, technicians, etc.) is handled through the setup wizard in the add-on web interface.
+Detailed Zoho configuration (Client ID, Client Secret, Refresh Token, app names, forms, reports, technicians, etc.) is handled through the setup wizard in the add-on web interface.

-Zoho OAuth2 – Getting credentials
+Zoho OAuth2 – Getting Credentials

 Go to https://api-console.zoho.eu

 Create a new OAuth client of type Server-based

 Set the Redirect URI to: